Note

 cd cmake-sfml-project

-This is for simplicity, use the latest commit when building your own app (i.e., don’t checkout to this specific commit).
+This is for simplicity.
+Use the latest commit when building your own app (i.e., do not check out this specific commit).

 git checkout 969c5cd70278bd7316742bd27d9ccd7a363196e5